-Coho Restaurant team is pleased to announce our new culinary team – Chef Ryan, Tim and Jessica.
-As the saying goes the sum is greater than each of the parts.
+Coho Restaurant team is pleased to announce our new culinary team – Chef Ryan, Tim, and Jessica.
+As the saying goes, the sum is greater than each of the parts.
 This powerhouse trio will increase the capacity of the restaurant.
 Each night they will present and execute a more intricate a la carte menu along with a weekly Chef’s Tasting menu.
 This will allow expanded hours and services while maintaining and strengthening the relationships with our local producers.
 Our chefs are supported by a team of prep and professional servers whose goal is to elevate the dining experience for our patrons.

-Prior to Coho Restaurant, Chef worked in several farm to table restaurants in Colorado.
+Having grown up in a farming family, Chef Tim Payne loves cultivating relationships with small farms and food purveyors to showcase local ingredients in his dishes.
+Prior to Coho Restaurant, he worked in several farm-to-table restaurants in Colorado.
 He was looking to move to a small community with lots of outdoor activities and a good food scene.
 After several vacations on Orcas Island, he realized that some day he would call San Juan Island home.

+Chef Tim presented many wine, beer and farm dinners in Colorado and continues that tradition here at Coho Restaurant.
 These collaborations yield an amazing synergy of food and drink.
 “It’s all about fresh ingredients, simple preparations and proper techniques.
 What makes food memorable is the combination of flavors and textures that contrast and complement each other.”

 Chef Tim loves the great outdoors and on his days off you’ll find him jogging, hiking and biking, exploring the archipelago.